Natural Gas & Propane Explosion Expert

-Bison Engineering’s qualifications are among the finest in North America, with a staff that includes Certified Fire Investigators and engineers with more than twenty five years of experience in the examination and evaluation of propane fires and explosions.
+Bison Engineering’s qualifications are among the finest in North America, with a staff that includes Engineers and Certified Fire Investigators with more than twenty five years of experience in the examination and evaluation of propane or natural gas fuel fires and explosions.
 All investigations are approached with complete objectivity and awareness that any number things may have happened.
 If the cause is not immediately identifiable, Bison experts sift through all available materials to determine the smallest clues.

 See also: Know More About Forensic Engineering, Forensic Lab Testing and Exam Facilities

 With methodical precision, they view a number of scenarios and, when possible, interview all available witnesses or service personnel familiar with the site or circumstances surrounding the propane or natural gas explosion.
 Bison engineers base their findings only on scientifically provable information and do not speculate on any cause that cannot be substantiated.

 Bison has conducted many successful testing programs to duplicate the scenarios of incidents they have investigated.
 Fire and explosion tests are conducted at a remote facility maintained for that purpose with results recorded by specialized computer monitoring equipment.
 As needed, results are illustrated for juror review using the highest quality computer graphics.
 Bison engineers are also available as expert witnesses who present facts clearly and with authority during courtroom testimony and cross-examination.
 This combination of experience and expertise continues to be an invaluable resource for the company’s clients and has resulted in many favorable judgments when findings have been presented to juries.
 Contact us today to know more.